AdBusterOfficial/Adbuster--WinApp/README.md

 - detects disruptive spikes
 - avoids over‑correction
 - restores volume smoothly
 - adapts to context and time of day

+- **Note:**
+**The public release of AdBuster 2.0 PRO includes the CEPA Core (Perception → Behaviour → Action).
+The full CEPA Logic v2 framework described in the documentation is proprietary and not included in the test build.**

 ### 🔹 Offline machine learning (FREE + PRO)
 Two independent ML engines: